mathewzilla/datavizzz/README.md

 datavizzz
 =========

-Playing around with data visualisation.
+A repository of cool IPython data visualisation notebooks.
 -----

-### *Work is organised into IPython notebooks for:*
+### Work is organised into IPython notebooks for all kinds of things.

-### WorldCup2014.ipynb
-An interactive tournament planner for the 2014 FIFA World Cup in Brazil
+### Some are just notebooks I found to be useful, not necessarily anything to do with data visualisation

+### I did not create most of these notebooks.
+Please see the individual notebooks for author accreditation.

+### Thanks to the authors for making their work public!